SmithWillSuffice/ohanga-pai/content/blog/119_power_one.md

 New Zealand should just drop a trillion dollar NZD coin in the bank account of the UN.
 Then people will have the precious NZD to buy stuff with for the UN deployment.
 What are they gonna buy?
-The UN cannot buy more lamb from us, or pine wood form us, than our farmers or our forestry corp is willing to sell.
+The UN cannot buy more lamb from us, or pine wood from us, than our farmers or our forestry corp is willing to sell.
 If it's not for sale in New Zealand they're going to have to buy from somewhere else.
 They could always do so with the NZD.
 It would not weaken the NZD.
 The forex lines are not the source